allenlin90/programmingLearning/javascriptLearning/vueTheCompleteGuide/README.md

     message = 'Hola';
     console.log(longMessage); // Hello World!
     ```
-1. If we use a proxy, we can notice that the object is modifed and the `set` method is trigerred.
+1. If we use a proxy, we can notice that the object is modifed and the `set` method is triggered.
 Besides, the `data` object is modifed by the proxy as well.
     ```js
     const data = {
         message: 'Hello!',